rjayroso/react-vehicle-database-manager/README.md

 npm start
 ```
 Once it has successfuly compiled, you can go to http://localhost:3000/ to see the development server in action.
-# Author
+## Author :book:
 - [Royce Ayroso-Ong](https://github.com/rjayroso)
-# License
+## License :page_facing_up:
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/rjayroso/react-vehicle-database-manager/blob/master/LICENSE) file for details.
-# Acknowledgments
+## Acknowledgments :bulb:
-This project of mine was inspired from my BTI425 course "Web Programming for Apps and Services" of the Seneca College Software Development program.
+This project of mine was inspired from my web course "Web Programming for Apps and Services" of the Seneca College Software Development program.